Star Wars in other media: 2014–2019: Sequel trilogy and anthology films

 In its 2014 announcement, Lucasfilm explained that the only preexisting works to be considered canonical within the franchise would be the primary episodic films and the 2008 The Clone Wars film and TV series.
 The announcement called these works "the immovable objects of Star Wars history, the characters and events to which all other tales must align."
 It was also made clear that a planned Star Wars sequel trilogy, and subsequent works developed within the restructured canon, would not be based on Legends material but could possibly draw from it.
-The first new canonical novel was A New Dawn by John Jackson Miller, published in September 2014, acting as a prologue to the CGI-animated television series Star Wars Rebels, which was released a month later.
+The first new canonical novel was A New Dawn by John Jackson Miller, published in September 2014, acting as a prologue to the animated television series Star Wars Rebels, which was released a month later.
 Marvel began publishing new Star Wars comic book series in January 2015, and the Journey to Star Wars publishing initiative included books and comics tying in to the sequel trilogy films.

 The first sequel trilogy film, The Force Awakens, was released in December 2015.
 There was some minor fan backlash against the restructured canon, with one group successfully campaigning to buy a billboard pleading for Lucasfilm to continue the original non-canonical Expanded Universe separately from the canon.
 Rebels supervising director Dave Filoni reintroduced popular Legends character Thrawn into the canon in the 2016 third season of Rebels.
 Timothy Zahn was hired to write new canonical novels about the character.
 Since co-creating The Clone Wars, Filoni has followed Lucas (who incorporated Expanded Universe elements into the Special Editions, prequels, and The Clone Wars) in incorporating multiple spin-off elements into his series.
 Some cancelled The Clone Wars episodes were adapted into books and comics in The Clone Wars Legacy multimedia project.

 After The Force Awakens, multiple films were released, including the anthology films Rogue One (2016) and Solo: A Star Wars Story (2018), as well as the second and third sequel trilogy films, The Last Jedi (2017) and The Rise of Skywalker (2019).
 Dozens of novels, comics published by Marvel and IDW, and games like Battlefront II (2017) were released.
 Additionally, the animated series Resistance, set in the sequel trilogy era, premiered in late 2018 and ran until early 2020.